 This page provides an overview for role-based access control in Kubernetes Engine.

-Kubernetes Engine's role-based access control (RBAC) lets you exercise fine-grained control over how users access the Kubernetes API resources running on your container cluster.
+Kubernetes' role-based access control (RBAC) system lets you exercise fine-grained control over how users access the API resources running on your cluster.
 You can use RBAC to dynamically configure permissions for your cluster's users and define the kinds of resources with which they can interact.

 You can create RBAC permissions that apply to your entire cluster, or to specific namespaces within your cluster.
 Cluster-wide permissions are useful for limiting certain users' access to specific API resources (such as security policies or Secrets).
 Namespace-specific permissions are useful if, for example, you have multiple groups of users operating within their own respective namespaces.
 RBAC can help you ensure that users only have access to cluster resources within their own namespace.